Minnehaha Park (Minneapolis): History

 'Little Falls/Creek' seems to be favored by those without a strong military connection although there are exceptions."
 The current name is Dakota for waterfall.

 The Song of Hiawatha brings fame

 The name "Minnehaha Falls" was in common use by 1855, when the publication of The Song of Hiawatha by Henry Wadsworth Longfellow brought the falls worldwide fame.
 Longfellow's epic poem features Hiawatha, a Native American hero who falls in love with Minnehaha, a Native American woman who later dies during a severe winter.
 Longfellow never visited the falls himself.
 He was inspired by the writings of Mary H. Eastman and Henry Rowe Schoolcraft, and by a daguerreotype created by Alexander Hesler when he chose the name for Hiawatha's lover.
 The image was taken in 1852, according to a letter written by Hesler, as discussed in "Minnesota History" magazine.
+Clearly, Longfellow took the name of his character Minnehaha from the falls; the falls were not named for her.